5 Reasons Why Totowa NJ is a Good Place to Live

 According to Crimegrade.org, Totowa is more dangerous than 85% of cities in the United States.
 This percentage was calculated by comparing Totowa’s overall crime rate to the crime rate of other cities in the United States.
 Out of every 1,000 residents in Totowa, 51.58 become the victim of a crime every year.
 This crime rate earned Totowa an overall crime grade of a “D-”.

 The safest neighborhoods in Totowa are generally located in the northwest part of the city and include Mountain View, Packanack Lake and the western portions of Preakness.
-The most dangerous neighborhoods in Totowa are generally located in the northeast part of the city.

 5 Reasons Why Totowa is a Good Place to Live